 As a senior attorney I try to balance my time and energy between mediating and litigating.
 I do Mediations and Arbitrations privately for hire, and as unpaid, pro bono, and/or low bono volunteer.
-Since 1981, I have always handled cases of Employment Discrimination, Sexual Harassment, Whistleblower Retaliation, Severance Package Negotiation, and Unemployment Appeals.
-I enjoy Collaborative Divorce cases as a peaceful Family Law alternative.
+I remain passionate about helping current and former employees with Employment related issues, such as Whistleblower Retaliation, Severance Package Negotiation, and Unemployment Appeals.
+I appreciate Collaborative Divorce cases as a peaceful Family Law alternative.
 With all of my cases, I am always keen on looking for opportunities to negotiate, the earlier the better.

 Mediation and Negotiation

-I am a Washington Mediation Association Certified (WMAC) mediator, and certified mediator with the Thurston County Dispute Resolution Center (DRC) and the Pierce County Center for Dialogue & Resolution (CD&R).
-As faculty for UW-Tacoma’s Contract Management program I teach “Negotiation Skills” every winter quarter since 2017.
-Over the past decade I have frequently volunteered to teach and coach for DRC, including Collaborative Negotiation (20 hours), Family Mediation (20 hours), and parts of most other DRC trainings.
+I have been certified by the United States District Court for the Western District of Washington as a Local Rule 39.1 neutral for the court’s Alternative Dispute Resolution (ADR) Program.
+(Since the early 1980's, rule 39.1 has required all federal civil cases to go through some form of ADR before trial.)
+I am a Washington Mediation Association Certified (WMAC) mediator, and senior certified mediator with the Thurston County Dispute Resolution Center (DRC) and the Pierce County Center for Dialogue & Resolution (CD&R).
+As faculty for UW-Tacoma’s Contract Management program I’ve taught “Negotiation Skills” every winter quarter since 2017.
+Over the past decade I have frequently volunteered to teach and coach for DRC, including co-teaching 20-hour Collaborative Negotiation (9/19) and Family Mediation (online 11/20), and parts of many other DRC trainings over the past decade.

 Adapting to virtual, online platforms in 2020 has been a challenging and exciting opportunity.
+Since COVID-19 arrived, I’ve taken more than 60 hours of online negotiation training.
 In addition to private virtual mediations, I have been frequent pro bono Zoom settlement conference “judge” or mediator for: